You can tell us about a range of environmental issues within Wigan Borough through MyAccount.

 - Logging into MyAccount - your individual reports are shown under the report it section, just select 'view reports'.

-Having a MyAccount also means that you can manage your Council Tax and Housing Benefits all in one place.
+Having a MyAccount also means that you can view your Council Tax and Housing Benefits accounts all in one place.

 We will investigate the reported issue and action in line with our current service policy.
 Your issue will only be actioned if it meets the current intervention levels for that service.